marc-chew/bike-study/README.md

 ### Step 2: Upload to Google Cloud

-* Uploaded 12 csv files to Google Cloud for storage
+* Uploaded 12 months of data to Google Cloud for storage
-* Created tables in BigQuery
+* Aggregated all data into a single table in BigQuery
 * Data Loss Check - Spot Checked 3 datasets and confirmed row #s were the same - 202306, 202312, 202406
 * Data Aggregation - Combined all data